-In order to initiate services with the Disabled Student Programs and Services office, please complete the following:
+In order to initiate services with the Disability Services & Programs for Students office, please complete the following:

 - Complete the application to attend American River College.
 If you need assistance with the application, you may visit the eServices office for support, or you may also complete the application in the Assistive Technology Lab in the DSPS Office.